(accessible to federal government employees only)

-The Seven-Point Plan Status Report provides a snapshot of where the National Fighter Procurement Secretariat is in implementing the overarching Seven-Point Plan, including some of the key activities that are underway such as the evaluation of options.
+The Seven-Point Plan Status Report provides a snapshot of where the National Fighter Procurement Secretariat is in implementing the overarching Seven-Point Plan.

 Q1.
 Why is this evaluation of options important?

+Q2.
+When will the evaluation of options be done?
+When will the government make a final decision?

 Q3.
-When will the evaluation of options be completed?
-Will the work be made public?

-Q5.
-Will the Statement of Requirement be revised?
+Will the Statement of Operational Requirement be revised?

 All options are on the table.
 The Statement of Operational Requirement has been set aside and is not being used as part of this new evaluation of options.
-Any effects on the Statement of Operational Requirement will be assessed once the government has had the opportunity to consider the options analysis work.
+Any effects on the Statement of Operational Requirement will be assessed once the Government has had the opportunity to consider the evaluation of options work.

 As part of the evaluation of options, National Defence is conducting a thorough examination of Canada's current fleet of CF-18s, including an assessment of its capability to contribute to operations for timeframes beyond 2020, and the cost of necessary upgrades to maintain safe and effective operations.

 Q1.
-What is the Independent Review Panel expected to do?
+What was the role of the Independent Review Panel?

-The Panel will assess the methodology used and the analyses performed, and provide guidance at key milestones in the work.
-The involvement of the Panel will ensure that the work performed is both rigorous and impartial, and that the results made public are comprehensive and understandable.
+As per the Terms of Reference for the evaluation of options, the Panel assessed the methodology used and the analyses performed, and provided guidance at key milestones in the work.
+The involvement of the Panel has ensured that the work performed wass both rigorous and impartial, and that the results to be made public are comprehensive and understandable.

-Q5.
-How will the Panel ensure their independence?
+Q3.
+How did the Panel members ensure their independence?

-Panel members have agreed that in the interests of independence, objectivity and fairness, they will share with National Fighter Procurement Secretariat any significant contact they may have with industry or other stakeholders in the course of their personal and professional activities outside the normal meetings and discussions where Secretariat representatives are present.
+Panel members have agreed that in the interests of independence, objectivity and fairness, they would share with the National Fighter Procurement Secretariat any significant contact they may have had with industry or other stakeholders in the course of their personal and professional activities outside the normal meetings and discussions where Secretariat representatives were present.

-Q6.
-How will the confidentiality of the information shared with Panel members be assured?
+Q4.
+How was the confidentiality of the information shared with Panel members be assured?

-Panel members are subject to confidentiality provisions and must keep confidential all information provided to them, including any information that is confidential or proprietary to third parties, and all information conceived, developed or produced by the Panel as part of the work when copyright or any other intellectual property rights in such information belongs to Canada.
+Panel members were subject to confidentiality provisions and had to keep confidential all information provided to them, including any information that was confidential or proprietary to third parties, and all information conceived, developed or produced by the Panel as part of the work when copyright or any other intellectual property rights in such information belongs to Canada.

-The Panel's work to review classified documents will take place only in facilities suitable for those discussions
+The Panel's work to review classified documents took place only in facilities suitable for those discussions.

 Q1.
 What is the purpose of the market analysis?

-The market analysis aims to seek and obtain capability and pricing information directly from industry in support of the evaluation of all available fighter aircraft.
-Anchored in the principles of openness, due diligence and third party oversight, the purpose of the market analysis is to provide companies with a full and fair opportunity to present information on their fighter aircraft to support the Government of Canada in making its decision on a replacement aircraft for Canada's fleet of CF-18's.
+The objective of the market analysis is to obtain information on capabilities, price, and potential industrial benefits directly from industry in support of the evaluation of available fighter aircraft.
+Anchored in the principles of openness, due diligence and third party oversight, the purpose of the market analysis is to provide companies with a full and fair opportunity to present information on their fighter aircraft to support the Government of Canada in making its decision on a path forward for replacing Canada's CF-18 fleet.

 With the information provided by companies, the Royal Canadian Air Force will assess each fighter aircraft against each of the missions outlined in the Canada First Defence Strategy.
 The market analysis will also take into consideration information available to the government, as well as knowledge and experience gained by the Royal Canadian Air Force during coalition operations and exercises with allies.